Kisuk3S4m/fastapi-calendar/README.md

-# fastapi-calendar
+# FastAPI Calendar

-A calendar app developed with FastAPI
+A calendar app developed with FastAPI for learning purposes.